NakedJSX/.github/README.md

-This project contains the organisation README.md file displayed at https://github.com/NakedJSX.
+This project contains the organisation README.md file displayed at https://github.com/NakedJSX, and various organisation assets without a more suitable home.